|

 "Although the public

-hearing was on the issue of designation, some residents used
+hearing was on the issue of designation, some residents

-acquisition of the site.
+possible acquisition of the site.

 "With very minimal